How to Install Plane on Your Synology NAS

 beat:

-image: makeplane/plane-backend:latest
+image: makeplane/plane-backend:stable

-command: ./bin/beat
+command: ./bin/docker-entrypoint-beat.sh

 container_name: Plane-BEAT